 It is to plan upcoming hire before it hurts.
 Let’s see the data

-We have met with several customers who wants to hire developers in 15–30 days which means the developer should already be serving notice period or doesn’t have any job in hand — that’s really rare!
+We have met with several customers who want to hire developers in 15–30 days which means the developer should already be serving a notice period or doesn’t have any job in hand — that’s really rare!

 Therefore, if we have to hire an engineer in December then we need to start hiring now.

-Companies often complains that they are not able to hire top tech talent.
-In this situation, we seriously need to do some reality check.
+Companies often complain that they are not able to hire top tech talent.
+In this situation, we seriously need to do some reality checks.

-Reality #1: Are we treating the applicants as our potential customer?
+Reality #1: Are we treating the applicants as our potential customers?

 As we discussed the first myth, `We need BIG money to hire top talent` and discussed why it doesn’t matter.

-The data says, candidates want to know about your company.
-You can’t expect all the candidates to really do a research about your company.
-We have to treat them like our potential customers and give them enough information at one place to help them make decision faster.
-So that they can hit `Apply` button.
+The data says candidates want to know about your company.
+You can’t expect all the candidates to really do research about your company.
+We have to treat them like our potential customers and give them enough information in one place to help them make decisions faster.
+So that they can hit the `Apply` button.

 - Share about your technologies stack and what you’re doing with those technologies

-- How they have a chance to make an impact and they can grow with you
+- How do they have a chance to make an impact and they can grow with you

 - Share your office environment and culture through social media